Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 #### Solution

-<i>**a**</i>, A good way to handle paralell computation in C# is using `System.Threading.Tasks` rather than directly using `System.Threading.Thread`.
+<i>**a**</i>, A good way to handle parallel computation in C# is using `System.Threading.Tasks` rather than directly using `System.Threading.Thread`.
 Tasks by default run on the threadpool thus on a worker thread rather than on a separate thread.
 This is good in most cases but when you have a Task that will run for an extended duration of time, running that task on a threadpool thus on a worker thread is not a good idea.
 The reason is because threadpool shall rotate tasks quite often not just working on a task that will run for minutes thus blocking that worker thread out from the pool.<br>
-So we will need to provide a way for ThreadedCoroutines to allow this type of behaviour luckily we can tell the Task if it shall run on a threadpool or on a separate thread.
+So we will need to provide a way for ThreadedCoroutines to allow this type of behaviour, luckily we can tell the Task if it shall run on a threadpool or on a separate thread.

 <i>**b**</i>, We need to handle the synchronization between the coroutine thread and the engine thread, because of the nature of game engines and their mechanic that they work in a loop called the engine or game loop, the best way to synchronize is when the coroutine scheduler schedules our coroutine.
 If our backing thread is ready with it's job we continue executing if not we are just simply yielding back.

-<i>**c**</i>, Tasks can be easily cancelled with a lightweight token called CancellationToken we will use this to abort the execution of our ThreadedCoroutine.
+<i>**c**</i>, Tasks can be easily cancelled with a lightweight token called CancellationToken, we will use this to abort the execution of our ThreadedCoroutine.

 #### Ideas from other design patterns